 Identifying Transactions is the initial step of the accounting cycle.
 Identifying a transaction means determining if it exists and whether It is a monetary transaction related to business.
 However, in books of accounts, only transactions related to business will be recorded that are separate from owners’ transactions.
 After a transaction has been identified, then it is analyzed.
 The analysis is deciding which accounts will be affected by that Transaction and what changes it will have on the books of accounts.

 Michal owns a restaurant.
 He buys two stoves so that staff can prepare more meals in less time.

 According to the above chart, we would identify this statement as a transaction; we would recognize this as a transaction because it is an exchange, i.e., Michal is buying two stoves in exchange of money for goods(stoves).

 Several months later, one of the stoves stops working, and Michael throws it out.

-A transaction is an economic event that brings changes in the financial position of a business against the exchange of goods or services.
-A business activity or transaction that impacts a company’s financial statement.
-An example is, Apple representing nearly $200 billion in cash and cash equivalents in its balance sheet, is an accounting transaction.
+A transaction is an economic event that changes a business’s financial position against the exchange of goods or services.
+In other words, a business activity or event that impacts a company’s financial statements is considered a transaction.
+An example is Apple representing nearly $200 billion in cash and cash equivalents in its balance sheet, which is an accounting transaction.

-Nilo owns a cosmetics shop, and she expanded her business with deliveries; she bought a second-hand delivery carrier worth $35,000.
+Nilo owns a cosmetics shop and expanded her delivery business; she bought a second-hand delivery carrier worth $35,000.
 She also made the cash payment to the seller and noted the entries in the book of accounts.